 e) When the deliverable concerned comes to maturity, the lead Sector shall once more seek the views of the other Sector.

+When work responsibilities are defined, it may be helpful in achieving progress to involve specialists from both Sectors on a joint basis.

 Annex B (to Resolution 18)

 Coordination of radiocommunication and standardization activities through intersector coordination groups